 All Physics bachelor students carry out a Bachelor Research Project (BRP).
 During a ~5-month period covering almost half of the third year, it offers the first intense contact with state-of-the-art research.
 You will learn to define a scientific question, search for a method to address this question and apply this method to obtain more insight in the question raised.
 You will discuss your conclusions in a short scientific presentation and in a written bachelor research thesis.

-More information on the Bachelor Research Project can be found in the e-prospectus
+More information on the Bachelor Research Project of your programme can be found in the e-prospectus.

 After completion of the Bachelor Research Project you will be able to conduct innovative scientific research.
 This includes the first conception of a research subject, doing the research and reporting the conclusions in a scientifically fully sound way in written and oral form.
 The Bachelor Research Project also strengthens the development of behaviour-oriented soft skills, including independent thinking, the ability to find creative and original solutions and thereby enhance your auto-didactic abilities.